 “Hungry Daughters of Starving Mothers” needs a trigger warning for murder, anti-chinese slurs, and cannibalism.
 “Selkie Stories are for Losers” needs a TW for suicide mention, suicide attempt by nonMC

 One of my favorites was A.C.
 Wise’s The Practical Witch’s Guide to Acquiring Real Estate.
 It was stunning and delightful.

 The Haunting of Apollo A7LB was also really awesome.
 I loved the idea of the spacesuit, and what goes on.

 Carmen Maria Machado’s The Husband Stitch was familiar to me, as a fan of Scary Stories to Tell in the Dark – pulling from several familiar tales, but putting her own stunning twist into it, and making us care deeply for the girl with the ribbon, instead of having her be an oddity.

-I really enjoyed this anthology and I look forward to what comes next from each of these authors!
+I really enjoyed the New Voices of Fantasy anthology and I look forward to what comes next from each of these authors!